Clark (musician): Art

 Clark contributed music, along with fellow Warp artist Jamie Lidell to a giant interactive projection show at Saatchi & Saatchi's New Director Showcase in 2011.

 Clark collaborated with Brighton based artist collective Blast Theory in 2011 on a piece entitled Fixing Point.
 The piece was an interactive audio walk with music by Clark and deals with the legacy of the conflict in Northern Ireland, in particular the disappearance of Seamus Ruddy.
-He worked again with the collective on a piece for the Aichi Triennale, contributing his track Black Stone for use in the work.
+He worked again with the collective on a piece for the Aichi Triennale, contributing his track "Black Stone" for use in the work.

 Dance

-During the summer of 2010, he scored a contemporary dance piece titled 'Tilted Fawn' that was performed by Melanie Lane at the Sydney Opera House.
+During the summer of 2010, he scored a contemporary dance piece titled Tilted Fawn that was performed by Melanie Lane at the Sydney Opera House.
 The pair also collaborated on a 2013 performance installation Shrine, which trod "the line between dance performance and sculptural installation" and was centred on ideas of ritual and ceremony.
 They have also worked together on the project Held, which "explores the relationship between memory and the architecture of space that we live in".

 Film

-The track The Pining Pt.2 from Iradelphic was featured in the 2013 film Elysium.
+The track "The Pining Pt.2" from Iradelphic was featured in the 2013 film Elysium.
 The track Vengeance Drools was used in a domestic violence awareness advertising campaign by Women's Aid, which starred Keira Knightley.
 In 2019 Clark scored the film Daniel Isn't Real, a psychological horror film directed by Adam Egypt Mortimer.
 The score features a Budapest Art Orchestra string ensemble, with Headphone Commute describing it as "textural, organic, and incredibly dynamic".
 The OST was released as an album by Deutsche Grammophon later in 2019.

 TV

 In 2015 Clark scored the six-part TV series The Last Panthers starring Samantha Morton, John Hurt and Tahar Rahim, broadcast in Europe by Sky Atlantic and Canal+.
-In 2017, Clark scored the BBC- and Cinemax-co-produced crime drama Rellik, describing the composition as an "elastic, versatile music fabric that I could weave into the series at will".
-In 2018, Clark scored the minimal, a cappella voice dominated Channel 4/Hulu soundtrack for the mini-series, Kiri.
-This was followed in June 2021 by the scoring of Lisey's Story, an 8-part miniseries adaptation of Stephen King's novel of the same name.
-Premiered on Apple TV+, Clark was asked to compose the score by director Pablo Larraín after having heard the Daniel Isn't Real soundtrack.
+In 2017 Clark scored the crime drama Rellik which was co-produced by the BBC and Cinemax.
+He described the composition as an "elastic, versatile music fabric that I could weave into the series at will".
+In 2018, Clark scored the minimal, acappella voice dominated soundtrack for the Channel 4/Hulu mini-series, Kiri.
+This was followed in June 2021 by the scoring of Lisey's Story, an 8-part adaptation of Stephen King's novel of the same name which premiered on Apple TV+.
+Clark was asked to compose the score by its director Pablo Larraín who had heard the Daniel Isn't Real soundtrack.

-Clark's original television soundtracks have later been released as standalone records of the same names.
+Clark's original television soundtracks have since been released as standalone records of the same names.

 Video games

 Clark contributed an unreleased track, "Alice", to the OST for the game Sleeping Dogs.
 He also contributed to the soundtrack of Driveclub.

-The song Winter Linn was added to Watch Dogs 2's soundtrack.
+The song "Winter Linn" was added to Watch Dogs 2s soundtrack.